lsioctl/learn-vulkan-cpp/README.md

 In vertex shader:

 > Unlike the 2D triangles, the last component of the clip coordinates may not be 1, which will result in a division when converted to the final normalized device coordinates on the screen.
 This is used in perspective projection as the perspective division and is essential for making closer objects look larger than objects that are further away.

+> Using a UBO this way is not the most efficient way to pass frequently changing values to the shader.
+A more efficient way to pass a small buffer of data to shaders are push constants.
+We may look at these in a future chapter.